 17. Childminding

 As a childminder, you’ll typically get paid to look after children in your own home.
-However, before you can start running and advertising your business, it’s important that you become Ofsted registered – which you can usually do for a small fee.
+However, before you can start running and advertising your business, you must become Ofsted-registered, which you can usually do for a fee.

 To register, you’ll need…